Fedict/dcattools/README-SCRAPER.md

 ## Proxy

-Use the JVM system properties -Dhttp.proxyHost=proxy.host.be -Dhttp.proxyPort=8080
+If needed, use the JVM system properties -Dhttp.proxyHost=proxy.host.be -Dhttp.proxyPort=8080

 ## Delay